ljoonal/ljoonal/README.md

 - 👋 Hi, I’m @ljoonal, a security & privacy enthusiast, software developer, and hobbyist SysAdmin
 - 🌱 I'm working on FOSS Rust projects.
-- 🛬 At work I use TypeScript and Angular.
+- 🛬 At work I use TypeScript and Angular
 - 📫 I can be reached via any of the methods listed on https://ljoonal.xyz/contact